 The Bodhisatta was once a king’s advisor.
-This king feared his son and so banished him to a distant village.
-When his father died the son was able to return to take the throne.
-On his way back, someone gave him some curry with rice to eat, telling him to share it with his wife.
+The king feared his son and so banished him to a distant village.
+When his father died, the son was able to return to take the throne.
+On his way back, someone gave the son some curry with rice to eat, telling him to share it with his wife.
 But he ate it all himself, which upset his wife.
 She became the queen consort and from that point on, the king completely ignored her and took his pleasure with other women.

 The Bodhisatta felt the queen deserved some respect because she was a good woman, and he decided to get it for her.
 His plan started by asking her why she did not give food or cloth to the men of the royal court.
 “What can I give you,” she replied,” when my husband gives me nothing?
 Even when we traveled back here, he would not share his food.”
 The Bodhisatta told her he was going to confront the king about this misconduct, and she needed to give the same direct, honest answer in his presence.

 Later that day, the Bodhisatta again asked the queen why she was cruel and did not give the men of the court any food or cloth, and she gave the same answer about not receiving anything from her husband, not even a portion of rice when traveling.
 The king admitted to the Bodhisatta this was true.
 Then the Bodhisatta told the queen that loveless marriages bring misery and she should leave.
 After hearing the Bodhisatta’s speech, the king gave his queen everything she deserved and they lived together happily.

 In the Lifetime of the Buddha